 Chapter 1: Chip Tolentino Would Like To Publically Request Puberty to Leave Him Alone

-He's not supposed to be here.
+He shouldn’t be here.
 He should be onstage, working his way to champion.
-But thanks to some cute girl, he's in the loser's room.
+But thanks to some cute girl, Chip was in the loser's room.
 Alone.
 God, first one out.
 Embarrassing.
-His parents are going to pitch a fit.
+His parents were going to pitch a fit.

-He doesn't want to watch the bee.
+He didn’t want to watch the bee.
 Why bother?
-He's not winning, so it doesn't matter.
+He's not winning, so it didn’t matter.

-Though he doesn't want to admit it to himself, he takes a brief second to consider watching it for Marcy.
-She's hot and smart.
+Though he didn’t want to admit it, he took a second to consider watching it for Marcy.
+She was hot and smart.
 Smarter than him.

 "I only remember top ten," she had said.